 The following is a summary of the major topics discussed at the meeting.

-Seems like “we’re doing it again.”
-The plan is to update the website, publicize it, and see how many entries we get.
+The 2018-2019 plan is to update the website, publicize it, and see how many entries we get.
 Richard and Patrick will still be involved.
 We need more volunteers/judges.
 See information on the Touchstone website.

 Patrick can continue to do the Gordon Scholarship.
 It’s not too much work.
 He’s got an InDesign template for certificates for winners.
 We might give 3 awards this time. ($3,000).
 Currently have around $10,000 in the bank?